rolliracker/ncgantt/README.md

 A Nextcloud app that views and updates Deck boards in a Gantt chart.

 This App is under development - use it at your own risk.
 It adds text to the description of a Deck card containing the start date and the progress when you change one of these parameters in the Gantt app!
-This is because Deck does not yet have these parameters natetively.
+This is because Deck does not yet have these parameters natively implemented.

 It uses the [frappe-gantt library](https://github.com/frappe/gantt) and is inspired by [NxDeckGantt](https://github.com/jeobz/NxDeckGantt) and [Deck2Gantt](https://gitlab.opencode.de/wuerzburg/deck2gantt).